suchapalaver/replication/README.md

 make build
 ```

-This command builds the Docker image for the Parsly app.
+This command builds the Docker image for the replication app.

 #### Run the Docker container: